pkgdemon/debstep/README.md

 # debstep
 Playground for building GNUstep on Debian

-This proect bootstraps GNUstep on Debian in a few special ways for my other project isostep.
+This project bootstraps GNUstep on Debian in a few special ways for my other project isostep.
 In the future this will create packages that will be ingested by my other projects dockerstep, isostep.

 **Features**